xXG0DLessXx/shapes-inc-telegram-bot/README.md

     *   `get_game_deals`: Fetches information about free game giveaways.
     *   `restrict_user_in_chat`: Temporarily mutes a user in the chat.
     *   `get_user_info`: Retrieves comprehensive information about a chat member.
+    *   `get_chat_info`: Retrieves information about the current chat, such as title and member count.
+    *   `manage_ignored_user`: Blocks or unblocks a user from interacting with the bot.
     *   `generate_anime_image`: Generates an anime-style image using Perchance API.
 *   **Image Generation (Experimental):** `/imagine` command using Bing Image Creator (requires `BING_AUTH_COOKIE`).
 *   **Telegram Group Topic Support:**